-Application requirements: Please send a complete application including the application form*, a project statement of not more than 3 pages, work schedule, itemized budget (see sample here), and curriculum vitae, by Friday, December 18, 2020, to firstname.lastname@example.org, with the subject, “ARISC Graduate/Postdoctoral Fellowship.”
+Please send a complete application including the application form*, a project statement of not more than 3 pages, work schedule, itemized budget (see sample here), and curriculum vitae to email@example.com, with the subject, “ARISC Graduate/Postdoctoral Fellowship.”
 Two letters of recommendation must also be submitted directly to ARISC from the recommenders.
-All information must be received by Friday, December 18, 2020, in order for the applicant to be considered for the fellowship.
+We accept applications on a rolling basis and applicants are notified of the decision within four weeks of submitting a complete application.

 Special notes during Coronavirus pandemic:

 Applicants are encouraged to submit two research design and methodologies sections with matching budgets for each: